rtorchia/Ender-3V3-SE-navaismo/README.md

 >  - [x] The 7x7 Mesh to 5x5
 >  - [x] Increase the Z distance when M600(change filament) is invoked to provide enough space to change and purge the filament.
 >  - [x] Added M117 Support to show Messages in the LCD Screen.
->  - [x] Added the detailed page and controls of a Print Job Coming from Octoprint to be shown in the LCD
+>  - [x] Added the detailed page and controls of a Print Job Coming from Octoprint to be shown in the LCD.
 >  - [x] Added custom comand O9000 to receive the data to render in the Print Job Page from Octo print.
 >  - [x] Increased Buffers for the Serial Communication.
 >  - [x] Increased the BaudRate from 115200 to 128000.
 >  - [x] Added a new Item to the TUNE Menu to control the Extrusion/Flow Rate from 0 to 200%.
+>  - [x] Added @eduard-sukharev Adaptative Mesh for the Bed Level Grid.
->  - [x] Added @eduard-sukharev Input Shaping LCD Menu
+>  - [x] Added @eduard-sukharev Input Shaping LCD Menu.

 <br />